Areas of specialization

 BA (Toronto), MA (Brown), PhD (Brown)

 Veronica M. Kitchen is an Associate Professor of Political Science at the University of Waterloo and in the Balsillie School of International Affairs.
-She researches the global governance of domestic security, focusing on urban security and counter-terrorism, security bureaucracies, the ethics of security, and mega-event security.
+Her research is primarily on national security in a Canadian context, from the perspective of critical and feminist security studies.
+Her most recent book is Heroism and Global Politics (Routledge, 2018), co-edited with Jennifer Mathers.

-Prior to joining the University of Waterloo, she was a SSHRC Post-Doctoral Fellow at the Centre of International Relations at the University of British Columbia.
-She completed her PhD in political science at Brown University, where she was a Fulbright Scholar, in 2006.
+Prior to joining the University of Waterloo, Kitchen was a SSHRC Post-Doctoral Fellow at the Centre of International Relations at the University of British Columbia.
+She completed her PhD in political science at Brown University, where she was a Fulbright Scholar.
 She has an undergraduate degree in International Relations from Trinity College at the University of Toronto.

-For a full list of publications please see Dr. Kitchen's Curriculum Vitae (PDF)
+For a full CV, please see Veronica Kitchen’s personal website: https://uwaterloo.ca/scholar/vkitchen/research

 Office: Hagey Hall 312